hasibulhasan1542/Obsidian/Science/41 BCS.md

 **Answer:**
 *   **LDL and HDL:** LDL (Low-Density Lipoprotein) and HDL (High-Density Lipoprotein) are types of lipoproteins, which are particles that transport cholesterol in the blood.
 *   **Their Function:**
     *   **LDL (often called "bad" cholesterol):** Its primary function is to transport cholesterol from the liver to the cells throughout the body.
-However, if there is too much LDL, it can build up in the walls of the arteries, forming plaque and leading to atherosclerosis (hardening of the arteries).
+However, if there is too much LDL, it can build up in the walls of the arteries, forming plaque and leading to <font color="#ffff00">atherosclerosis</font> (hardening of the arteries).
     *   **HDL (often called "good" cholesterol):** Its main function is to act as a scavenger, picking up excess cholesterol from the cells and arteries and transporting it back to the liver to be removed from the body.
 This helps prevent plaque buildup.

 ---